-- 38. In response to further questions the representative of Moldova stated that any administrative decisions on issues covered by the WTO could be appealed.
+- 39. In response to further questions the representative of Moldova stated that any administrative decisions on issues covered by the WTO could be appealed.
 An appeal in the first instance could be taken within the responsible governmental institution according to the Law No. 190-XIII of 19 July 1994 "On Petitioning" with amendments introduced by the Law No. 18 XIII of 14 May 1998.
 Article 2 of the Law "On Petitioning" permitted foreigners to address complaints to the respective governmental institutions or tribunals when their legitimate rights were affected.
 Articles 8 and 9 stipulated that the timeframe for examination of petitions was between one week to one month.
-In special cases the examination could take a maximum of two months. - 39.
+In special cases the examination could take a maximum of two months. - 40.
 The representative of Moldova also noted that appeals could be made to an independent tribunal.
 When both parties at the trial were legal persons the economic courts examined the issue.
 There are two economic courts in Moldova.
 One has the jurisdiction over the Chisinau municipality and the other over the rest of Moldova.
 If one of the parties to the trial was a natural person, the issue was brought before the ordinary court and other superior judicial institutions.
 Courts of first instance were based in each administrative unit (former rayons), in total 40.
 Despite the creation of new administrative units judets, that consist of several rayons, courts of first instance remained in each former administrative unit, as well as major cities: Chisinau, Balti, Bender and Tiraspol had several such courts based on their internal administrative division.
 Higher-ranking tribunals were based in Chisinau, Balti, Bender, Tiraspol and Cahul.
-There was one Court of Appeal in Chisinau and the Supreme Court of Justice is also based in Chisinau. - 40.
-In response to questions concerning the ratification of the WTO Agreement and Moldova's Protocol of Accession thereto, the representative of Moldova stated that after ratification by the

-Moldovan Parliament and following entry into force of the Protocol, the provisions of the WTO Agreement and Protocol would overrule any domestic laws that were in conflict with them.

-41. In response to requests for information on the status of draft and implementing legislation concerning the various WTO Agreements, the representative of Moldova presented in document WT/ACC/MOL/22 a detailed table entitled Analytic Note Listing Moldovan Legislation, Decrees, Decisions and Regulations Relevant to the WTO Legal Texts: Status of Draft Legislation and Draft Amendments.
-He confirmed that after ratification of the WTO Protocol of Accession by the Moldovan Parliament and Moldova's accession to the WTO, the provisions of the WTO and Moldova's protocol would supersede any domestic laws and regulations found to contradict them.
+There was one Court of Appeal in Chisinau and the Supreme Court of Justice is also based in Chisinau. - 41.
+In response to questions concerning the ratification of the WTO Agreement and Moldova's Protocol of Accession thereto, the representative of Moldova stated that after ratification by the Moldovan Parliament and following entry into force of the Protocol, the provisions of the WTO Agreement and Protocol would overrule any domestic laws that were in conflict with them. - 42.
+In response to requests for information on the status of draft and implementing legislation concerning the various WTO Agreements, the representative of Moldova presented in document WT/ACC/MOL/22 a detailed table entitled Analytic Note Listing Moldovan Legislation, Decrees, Decisions and Regulations Relevant to the WTO Legal Texts: Status of Draft Legislation and Draft Amendments.
+He confirmed that after ratification of the Protocol of Accession of Moldova to the WTO by the Moldovan Parliament and Moldova's accession to the WTO, the provisions of the WTO and Moldova's Protocol would supersede any domestic laws and regulations found to contradict them.
 According to the Article 8 of the Constitution, the Republic of Moldova pledged to respect the Charter of the United Nations and the treaties to which it is a party, to observe in her relations with other states the unanimously recognized principles and norms of international law.
 The coming into force of an international treaty containing provisions contrary to the Constitution shall be preceded by a revision of the latter.
-Article 3 of the new draft Law "On Foreign Economic Activities" (which was before Parliament for approval) provides that the foreign commercial activity was regulated by the Constitution of the Republic of Moldova, the Law "On Foreign Economic Activity", other laws and normative acts of the Republic of Moldova, in accordance with the international agreements to which the Republic of Moldova is a part.
 In case those international agreements of which the Republic of Moldova is a part contain provisions in conflict with those listed in the this Law and normative acts adopted on this basis, the provisions of the international agreements are to be applied.

-- Authority of sub-central governments
+Authority of sub-central governments